Licensed PT/OT/SLP-part-time (with potential to grow into full time if desired)

 ∙ A thorough understanding of the principles and practice of hippotherapy.

-∙ Ability to serve as an advocate for hippotherapy in general and My Heroes in particular.
+∙ Ability to serve as an advocate for therapy incorporating equine movement in general and for My Heroes in particular.

 4. Must foster teamwork with professional behavior at all times.